-Always contact Labour Line if:
+Always contact Maternity Advice Line if:

 • Your stitches are becoming more painful